fenner/probe-clarification/draft-fenner-probe-clarification.md

 * The ICMP Extension Structure does not include exactly one Interface Identification Object.

+* The ICMP Extension Structure checksum is 0 or incorrect.

 * The L-bit is clear and the Interface Identification Object identifies the probed interface by ifName or ifIndex.